UCI-HyperXite/hx9-control-system/pod-operation/README.md

 ### Cross-Compilation

-Install the compiler for the Raspberry Pi platform
+To compile for the Raspberry Pi target, a specific linker is needed for each operating system, or [`cross`](https://github.com/cross-rs/cross) can be used to build inside a container.

 #### macOS